 Chipotle Black Bean Dip

 Have this snack ready in a flash for last-minute guests, an afternoon pick-me-up or for lazy days around the house.
 Slather it on nachos, stuff it into a burrito or add it to a Mexican Buddha bowl.
-Chipotle Black Bean Dip, for all your dippin' or slatherin' needs. vegan + gf
+Chipotle Black Bean Dip, for all your dippin' or slatherin' needs. vegan + gluten free option

 - 2 1/2 C (878g) Cooked Black Beans cooled and drained (2, 15 1/2 oz Cans)

-- 1-2 Chipotle Chili Peppers from a can of Chipotle Peppers in Adobo Sauce (adjust to taste - 1 for medium, 2 for spicy)
+- 1-2 Chipotle Chili Peppers from a can of Chipotle Peppers in Adobo Sauce (adjust to taste - 1 for medium, 2 for spicy), gluten free if needed

 - 1 tsp Adobo Sauce from a can of Chipotle Peppers in Adobo Sauce